intari/readingtracker/README.md

 * Included ParseUI-Android library is (of course) licensed under it's own license.
 Same applies to Hockeyapp's binaries and other 3rd-party libraries

 ## Which E-Book Reading programs are supported?
-* Only Mantano Reader currently supported (it's great app!
+* Only Mantano Reader Premium currently supported (it's great app!
 Why you need anything else?)

 ## App only collects data?
 How to use them?
 I plan to add client side graphs,reporting,etc at some point in future